bonding-curves/avalanche-research/content/milestone1/Participant-Roles-Taxonomy.md

 **Risk Model:**
 Defined by each L1's Validator Manager contract.
 May include slashing of L1 native tokens, reward forfeiture, or other penalties specified by L1 governance.

+**Stakeholder Concerns (L1 Creators & Operators):**

+- **Fee Volatility at Validator Saturation:** When L1 validator count approaches the 10,000 target capacity, fees increase exponentially per ACP-77.
+This creates unpredictable cost structures for L1 operators planning validator expansion.

+- **Sovereignty Creates Liquidity Isolation:** L1 native tokens may lack deep markets, complicating validator economics and user onboarding when bridging costs exceed transaction value.

+- **No Incentive to Contribute to Primary Network:** L1s have no structural incentive to contribute economically to the Primary Network beyond the minimal continuous fee.
+Success of L1 ecosystems may not proportionally benefit Primary Network security.

+These concerns relate to system needs for *predictable cost structures*, *adaptive economic behavior*, and *scalable multi-chain economic coherence*.
+See [MENS: L1 Creator and Operator Concerns](/milestone4/MENS#53-l1-creator-and-operator-concerns) for full analysis.

 ---